RafaelCassiano21/ansible-gns3-lab/README.md

 ---
+&nbsp;

 ## 2. 🔹 Install-gns3-server-and-gui

-GNS3 is available in the official Fedora repositories.
+#### GNS3 is available in the official Fedora repositories.
 To install both the server and GUI, run:

 `
 sudo dnf install -y gns3-server gns3-gui